jacopozuccala/Effect-of-Weather-on-CitiBike-Usage/README.md

 - End latitude
 - End longitude
 - Member or casual rider

+For the New York weather information i used the file: "weather_nyc_july2024.csv".

 The goal of the project is to show the company, through charts, the relationship between Citi Bike usage and daily weather conditions.